-Dr. Darryl K. Ahner is the Dean for Research of the Air Force Institute of Technology (AFIT) Graduate School of Engineering and Management at Wright-Patterson Air Force Base, Ohio.
+Dr. Darryl K. Ahner is the Dean for Research, Office of Research and Outreach, Air Force Institute of Technology (AFIT) at Wright-Patterson Air Force Base, Ohio.
 He is responsible for providing advice and assistance to AFIT leadership on all matters relating to research, technology transfer, strategic communications, outreach, and partnership activities, as well as managing the nearly $30 million research program.
 He was previously a faculty member in the Department of Operational Sciences and Director of the Scientific Test and Analysis Techniques Center of Excellence (STAT COE) at AFIT.

 Dr. Ahner is a registered professional engineer (PE).
 He has written over 70 technical articles, made over 100 technical presentations, and has led several technical working groups.
 He has been a faculty member at AFIT since 2010, where his research emphasizes optimization of test and evaluation, autonomous systems, big data analytics, reliability, stochastic models, simulation, and military operations research applications.